Salivary gland cancer

 Chemotherapy

-Chemotherapy uses anti-cancer drugs to destroy cancer cells.
-This is sometimes given to treat salivary gland cancer that has spread or if you cannot have surgery or radiotherapy.
+Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
+It may be used to treat the symptoms of salivary gland cancer that has spread.
+You might have chemotherapy if you have advanced salivary gland cancer, and you cannot have surgery or radiotherapy.

 You may have some treatments as part of a clinical trial.